CADWRDeltaModeling/dsm2/docs/index.md

 simulated by HYDRO.
 PTM simulates pseudo 3-D transport of neutrally buoyant particles based on the flow field simulated by HYDRO.
-PTM has multiple applications ranging from visualization of flow patterns to simulation of discrete organisms such as fish eggs and larvae.
+PTM has multiple applications ranging from visualization of flow patterns to simulation of discrete organisms such as fish eggs and larvae.<BR><BR>

-DSM2 is currently in version 8.2.2.
+DSM2 release packages are available on the [CNRA Open Data web site](https://data.cnra.ca.gov/dataset/dsm2)<BR><BR>

 Please send comments to Min Yu
 <a href="mailto:minyu@water.ca.gov"
 rel="nofollow">minyu@water.ca.gov</a>.